-Level-X Ultra-Linear Noise-Dissipation System Power Outlets
+Level-X Linear Noise-Dissipation System Power Outlets

-There are four banks that utilize this technology within the Niagara 5000.
-All four of these are in turn isolated from the High-Current/Low-Z banks 1 and 2.
-This offers a great advantage in controlling the complex interactions of RF (radio frequency) and other induced noises present in the AC power supplied from your utility, the noise that will be present on and in every AC cord, and the noise that is produced within your system's components and that "backwashes" into the Niagara 5000's output circuits.
+There are five outlets that utilize this technology within the Niagara 3000.
+All five of these are in turn isolated from the High-Current/Low-Z outlets 1 and 2.
+This offers a great advantage in controlling the complex interactions of RF (radio frequency) and other induced noises present in the AC power supplied from your utility, the noise that will be present on and in every AC cord, and the noise that is produced within your system's components and that "backwashes" into the Niagara 3000's output circuits.

-Though it would be simple to recommend putting the digital or video components into banks 3 and 4, and the line-level audio components and turntables into banks 5 and 6, the quest for optimal performance is more complex.
+Though it would be simple to recommend putting the digital or video components into outlets 3 and 4, and the line-level audio components and turntables into outlets 6 and 7, the quest for optimal performance is more complex.
 This scenario will work, and likely work well, but a certain amount of experimentation is best given the fact that no filter can eliminate 100% of all noise.
 The size of many of these RF-induced waveforms possess sinewaves as small as the edge of a piece of paper, and the interactions are complex.
-So long as the power amplifiers are in their appropriate banks (Outlets 1-4), and the other components are in the remaining four outlet banks (Outlets 5-6, 7-8, 9-10, 11-12), you should experience exemplary performance.
+So long as the power amplifiers are in their appropriate outlets (1 and 2), and the other components are in outlets 3 through 7, you should experience exemplary performance.
 Still, for the audiophile with patience, the reward will be system performance with the highest possible resolution and lowest possible noise.

 To achieve that optimal performance, we recommend the following guidelines.
-For systems that utilize very few components, bear in mind that it is advantageous to use the uppermost outlets in Banks 1 and 2, as they have a closer proximity to the final stage noise-dissipation circuits.
-Again, because each bank is isolated from the next, placing a DAC and/or universal player in one isolated group, and a preamplifier and turntable in another, would be an excellent way to start.
+For systems that utilize very few components, placing a DAC and/or streamer into one isolated group (3 through 5), and a preamplifier and turntable in another (6 and 7), would be an excellent way to start.
 For systems that are much larger and require more outlets, try starting with the most basic setup, then adding one component at a time.
-The combination that sounds best (yielding the greatest resolution) is the best one for your system!
+The combination that sounds best (yielding the greatest resolution) is the best one for system!